clintonboys/clintonboys.com/content/projects/psephulator/index.md

 ## The idea for Psephulator

 Psephulator[^1] is an open-source command-line tool for simulating elections.
 It's written in Rust, and you can find the code on GitHub [here](https://github.com/clintonboys/psephulator).
-It's currently in a very basic state - essentially I have just written the code for the "proof of concept" example below.
+It's currently in a very basic state &mdash; essentially I have just written the code for the "proof of concept" example below.
 I plan to add more and more functionality as I find time to work on the project.
 If anyone else would like to contribute, please contact me, or just open a pull request!

 ## Key components of Psephulator